ATD 1-LAW

 False

-Which of the following is not under the jurisdiction of the Industrial court in Kenya?
+Which of the following disputes are not under the jurisdiction of the Industrial court in Kenya?

 Disputes between employer and employee.